 Trigger Point Dry Needling in Valley Park, MO | Axes Physical Therapy

-Many of our patients come to us as their last resort because, after all sorts of medication and other treatments, they still just can’t find relief.
-At Axes, our licensed and knowledgeable physical in Valley Park, MO act as part of your team to develop a personalized treatment plan that we’ve seen be successful with our own eyes.
-We’ve pledged our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that be sliding into home plate, biking through the park, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
-Reach out to an experienced Valley Park, MO physical therapist online or call the location nearest you.
+We’ve seen so many patients frustrated by an inability to find pain relief or a return to normal function and activity through medication or other treatments.
+At Axes, our qualified and knowledgeable physical in Valley Park, MO act as part of your team to devise a customized treatment plan that research and experience tells us is effective.
+We’ve dedicated our practice to positive patient outcomes and getting you back to the activities you love most, whether that running a fast break, biking through the park, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
+Contact a knowledgeable Valley Park, MO physical therapist online or call the location most convenient for you.